daattali/beautiful-jekyll/README.md

 ## Build your website in 3 steps

 Getting started is *literally* as easy as 1-2-3 :smile:
-Scroll down to see the steps involved, but here is a 45-second GIF just as a reference as you work through the steps.
+Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.
 You might need to wait a few seconds until the "video" gets back to its beginning.

 ![Installation steps](img/install-steps.gif)